jenkinsci/ec2-fleet-plugin/README.md

 #### 3. Configure User permissions

-Add inline policy to the user to allow it use EC2 Spot Fleet [AWS documentation about that](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-requests.html#spot-fleet-prerequisites)
+Add inline policy to the user to allow it use EC2 Spot Fleet and Auto Scaling Group [AWS documentation about that](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-requests.html#spot-fleet-prerequisites)

 ```json